tidyverse/modelr/cran-comments.md

 ## revdepcheck results

-This release updates the documentation; I didn't re-check revdeps.
+This release fixes a failing test on R-devel; I didn't re-check revdeps.